 She was found to be brain-dead at the hospital, where she died five weeks later.

 Dr. Chacon and his nurse have pleaded not guilty.
 Espinoza’s family has filed a lawsuit.

-Central Valley State Senator Melissa Hurtado previously told ABC 10News that there needs to be more urgency and transparency.
-“I think that things need to change, drastically,” she added.
+Last month, Central California State Senator Melissa Hurtado watched one of ABC 10News’ stories on the Espinoza case.
+“I think that things need to change, drastically,” she commented.